ramiro/django-box/README.md

 [VirtualBox 5.1.14](https://www.virtualbox.org/wiki/Downloads) on your host machine.

+If you use Linux, you'll need to ensure proper support for NFS installed so the Vagrant shared folders feature works.
+On Debian/ubuntu systems this can be achieved with:

+    $ sudo apt-get install nfs-kernel-server

+On Fedora/CentOS systems you'll need to execute something like:

+    $ sudo dnf install nfs-utils && sudo systemctl enable nfs-server

 If you use a version of VirtualBox that isn't 5.1.6 you may run into problems creating the NFS mount.
 You can either upgrade to VirtualBox 5.1.6, or you can try to install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest)